August | 2 0 1 5

 Ferd, here is an unlisted bitters I found on a table mixed in with lesser bottles at the FOHBC Chattanooga National Show.
 “BLAHNIK’S CELEBRATED STOMACH BITTERS”.
 Sheldon has never heard of it.
 It has a blister on the rough ding on the front and a crack near the base on two panels.
 Never the less, it is unlisted and I will forward pictures to Bill Ham.
 Don’t know what state it is from but possibly, Kentucky, Ohio or Tennessee.
 Best Regards, Gary….
 Ferd, disregard the un-known, I stand corrected the BLAHNAK’S is listed as B-118 however it is extremely rare.
 Gary (Beatty)

 Ferd, Sheldon Baugh and I visited the table where I got the “BLAHNIK’S STOMACH BITTERS” three times and each time I got a bitters.
 You saw this one at my table.
 It is black glass and you can’t see through it.
 “ROSENHEIM’S BITTERS THE GREAT WESTERN REMEDY”.
 It has a repaired corner but I am so glad to get it.
 Sheldon says it is from West Virginia and extremely rare.
-Gary (Beatty)
+Gary (Beatty) Note: The brand is from Baltimore, Maryland.

 Thursday, 27 August 2015